BufuWinner/PyMusic/README.md

 	python YOUR_FILE_NAME.py
 	```
 - save file as ```CHOOSE_A_NAME.cmd```
-- create a shortcut and write:
+- create a shortcut (right click in folder -> new -> shortcut) and write:
 	```
 	cmd /c "PATH_TO_CMD_FILE"
 	```